 I follow a lot of bloggers in my niche (and I recommend you do the same – it’s a good way to keep on top of what’s current).
 It’s fascinating how these successful bloggers all have such different writing styles and ways of writing to their email lists.

-Brief And To The Point Emails
+Brief and To The Point Emails

 There’s the brief and to the point writer.
 I’m aware I probably fall into this category myself which could be why I enjoy these types of missives.

 I’m always short of time so I tend to scan read an email – so the shorter the better.
 It’s a fallacy that all emails need to be long and rambling.
-Quickly pointing your reader at a latest blog post can work really well.
+Quickly pointing your reader at the latest blog post can work really well.

 This is my description of the writer who sets the scene by making out he or she is really hopeless at something but they stumbled on a solution.